by Fern Shaw | Jun 4, 2025 | bottle fed water coolers, mains fed water cooler, water cooler, Water Coolers, water dispenser

 Step Three

-Implementation: The most critical part of the best practises guide is to ensure that drinking water is readily accessible and is appealing to drink.
+Implementation: The most critical part of the best practices guide is to ensure that drinking water is readily accessible and is appealing to drink.
 Keeping a refillable water bottle or glass on your desk or in your workspace is a helpful reminder to keep drinking water while you’re at work.
-If you’re in a smaller work space, perhaps you and your colleagues can request that the water cooler be placed in an area that you can either see from your desk or that you are sure to walk past more than once a day.
+If you’re in a smaller workspace, perhaps you and your colleagues can request that the water cooler be placed in an area that you can either see from your desk or that you are sure to walk past more than once a day.

 Conclusion: Encouraging hydration during the workday can have a significant impact on your own overall performance and well-being.
 This requires a commitment from you, so keep up to date on the positive effects of staying hydrated.